The $\infty$-S test via regression quantile affine LASSO: The -S test

-where ${\vect y}$ is the data response. \end{definition} Based on Theorem~\ref{thm:pivot}, the level of the $\infty$-S test matches asymptotically the nominal level~$\alpha$.
-The $\infty$-S test looks at the sign of the residuals, not their amplitude, causing some lack of power of the $\infty$-S test with respect to the F-test for Gaussian models.
-Weighting the sign $\vect{\omega}$ of the residuals by the rank of the absolute value of the respective residuals leads to the $\infty$-rankS test that has more power.
+Based on Theorem~\ref{thm:pivot}, the level of the $\infty$-S test matches asymptotically the nominal level~$\alpha$.
+The test itself is being based on the dual variables for the $\ell_1$ minimization problem; these variables attain values in $[-1,1]$ and amount to the sign of residuals if those are not equal to zero.
+The insensitivity to the magnitude of the residuals makes the test resistant to outlying observations; nonetheless, in model-behaved situations, when the error distribution is exactly normal, a more powerful $\infty$-rankS test can be obtained by weighting the sign $\vect{\omega}$ of the residuals by the rank of the absolute value of the respective residuals.

+In the applications, the sought p-values (or critical values $c_{\alpha}$, if desired) are then easily obtained via Monte Carlo sampling of $S=\lambda_0(\vect{Y},X,A)$, the technology which nowadays provides satisfactory results even in the absence (so far) of a knowledge of the distribution of test statistics in closed form (related, say, to some traditional distributions).

-To completely define the test, the rescaling of $(A,\vect{b})$ must be performed to achieve homogeneous power, that it, to not favor certain alternative hypotheses to the detriment of others.
-Indeed, the matrices $A$ and $X$ create heteroschedasticity in the random vector $\vect{W}$ in the test statistics $S=\|\vect{W} \|_\infty$ with $\vect{W} =|(AA^{\rm T})^{-1} A X^{\rm T}{\vect \omega}|$ before taking the maximum of all entries.
-Consequently, under $H_1$, the entries of $\vect{W}$ with small deviations will be hidden behind the entries with large deviations.
-To be democratic between potential entries of $A\vect{\beta}-\vect{b}$ not being equal to zero, we propose the following rescaling.
+From the practical point of view, we also recommend, in the spirit of \citet{SardyISI08}, to perform preliminary rescaling of $(A,\vect{b})$, in order to achieve homogeneous power---that is, the power not favoring certain alternative hypotheses to the detriment of the other ones.
+Indeed, the matrices $A$ and $X$ create heteroskedasticity in the random vector $\vect{W}$ in the test statistics $S=\|\vect{W} \|_\infty$ with $\vect{W} =|(AA^{\rm T})^{-1} A X^{\rm T}{\vect \omega}|$ before taking the maximum of all entries.
+Consequently, under $H_1$, the components of $\vect{W}$ with small deviations will be hidden behind the components with large deviations.
+To treat equally potential components of $A\vect{\beta}-\vect{b}$ not being equal to zero, we propose the following.